-Peer assessment is the assessment of students' work by other students of equal status.
+Peer assessment is the evaluation of students' work by other students of equal status.
 Students often undertake peer assessment in conjunction with formal self-assessment.
 They reflect on their own efforts, and extend and enrich this reflection by exchanging feedback on their own and their peers' work.

 Peer assessment is a powerful meta-cognitive tool.
 It engages students in the learning process and develops their capacity to reflect on and critically evaluate their own learning and skill development.
-It supports the development of critical thinking, interpersonal and other skills, as well as enhancing understanding within the field of knowledge of a discipline.
+It supports the development of critical thinking and interpersonal and other skills, as well as enhancing understanding within the field of knowledge of a discipline.

 Peer and group assessment are also often undertaken together.
 Typically, the members of a group assess the performance of their peers in terms of their contribution to the group's work.